sgm0783/Agama/README.md

 ## Troubleshooting Instructions

 ### Windows DLL issues
-On Windows it's noticed iguana.exe complains about `VCRUNTIME140D.DLL` and `ucrtbased.dll` file.
+On Windows it's noticed agama.exe complains about `VCRUNTIME140D.DLL` and `ucrtbased.dll` file.

 Please see **windeps** directory and README file for instructions to install the required DLL files on Windows, and then try again running Agama App.